Chapter 7: Voting and Elections

 The National Association of Secretaries of State maintains a website that directs users to their state’s information regarding voter registration, identification policies, and polling locations.

 WHO IS ALLOWED TO REGISTER?

 In order to be eligible to vote in the United States, a person must be a citizen, resident, and eighteen years old.
 But states often place additional requirements on the right to vote.
-The most common requirement is that voters must be mentally competent and not currently serving time in jail.
+The most common requirement is that voters must be deemed competent and not currently serving time in jail.
 Some states enforce more stringent or unusual requirements on citizens who have committed crimes.
-Florida and Kentucky permanently bar felons and ex-felons from voting unless they obtain a pardon from the governor, while Mississippi and Nevada allow former felons to apply to have their voting rights restored.
+Kentucky permanently bars felons and ex-felons from voting unless they obtain a pardon from the governor, while Florida, Mississippi, and Nevada allow former felons to apply to have their voting rights restored.
+Florida previously had a strict policy against felony voting, like Kentucky.
+However, through a 2018 initiative petition, Florida voters approved a reinstatement of voting rights for felons after their sentences are completed and any financial debt to society paid.
 On the other end of the spectrum, Vermont does not limit voting based on incarceration unless the crime was election fraud.
 Maine citizens serving in Maine prisons also may vote in elections.

 Beyond those jailed, some citizens have additional expectations placed on them when they register to vote.
 Wisconsin requires that voters “not wager on an election,” and Vermont citizens must recite the “Voter’s Oath” before they register, swearing to cast votes with a conscience and “without fear or favor of any person.”